hydephp/develop/docs/getting-started/basic-architecture-concepts.md

 Routes::get('docs/readme')
 ```

->info Tip: You can also use "dot notation" instead of slashes, for example `Routes::get('posts.my-post')`.

 ### Using the `x-link` component

 When designing Blade layouts it can be useful to use the `x-link` component to automatically resolve relative links.